Daninet/mtxt/README.md

 - Sets the instrument voice for the channel.
 - `<voice_list>` is a comma-separated list of voice names (e.g., `piano, acoustic piano, john's super piano`).
 - The synthesizer should use the **last** voice in the list that it supports.
-- It is advised to use a standard voice from `instruments.md` as the first item for compatibility.
+- It is recommended to use a standard voice from `instruments.md` as the first item for compatibility.

 ### tempo